Here’s how we clean, protect, and store our virtual reality headsets.

 Put on gloves first and then discard the gloves after you’ve finished cleaning the headset.
 If you don’t have gloves, thoroughly wash your hands or use hand sanitizer before and after cleaning the headset.

-Replace the disposable sanitary cover after each use of the Oculus Go.
+Replace the disposable sanitary cover after each use of the VR headset.
 Peel off the paper backing behind the cover and stick the disposable barrier on the vinyl face mask that has been cleaned according to the previous protocol.

 The vinyl face mask is reusable and can be wiped with sani-wipes and set out to dry for three minutes or preferably put inside the Cleanbox.